ekamperi/ekamperi.github.io/_posts/2019-09-13-arcsin-transformation.md

 date:   2019-09-13
 categories: math
 tags: ['machine learning', mathematics, 'neural networks']
+description: An example of how a mistaken data transformation resulted in worse regression results.
 ---

 So, I was working on a regression problem and my $$y$$ values, in theory, would fall in the range $$[0,1]$$.
 In reality, though, most of them were crowded between $$0.9$$ and $$1.0$$.
 I thought that I could apply some transformation and distribute them more evenly, without  thinking about it too much.